-The proposed programme is distinct in combining the study of equine behaviour and training with rehabilitation.
-Growing interest in understanding natural behaviour and how this can be used to inform positive training methodologies provides the basis for this proposal.
+The programme combines the study of equine behaviour and training with rehabilitation.
+Growing interest in understanding natural behaviour and how this can be used to inform positive training methodologies provides the basis for the programme.
 The extension of this to rehabilitation techniques offers an exciting addition to the growing catalogue of complementary therapies allied to horses.

-Upon successful completion of the Foundation Degree, students who wish gain a full honours degree may progress onto the BSc (Hons) Applied Equine Behaviour final year top-up.
+Upon successful completion of the Foundation Degree, students who wish gain a full honours degree may progress onto the BSc (Hons) Equine Behaviour and Welfare final year top-up.

 Full-time: 2 years